-- Just one indoor tanning session can increase the risk of melanoma by 20%, squamous cell carcinoma by 67% and basal cell carcinoma by 29%.
+- If you’re considering visiting a tanning bed, we highly suggest you think again.
+Just one indoor tanning session can increase the risk of skin cancer — melanoma by 20%, squamous cell carcinoma by 67% and basal cell carcinoma by 29%.

-- When you hop into a tanning bed, you are exposing yourself to the very same dangerous rays you expose yourself to outside, but those rays are only 6-8 inches away.
+- When you hop into a tanning bed, you’re exposing yourself to the very same dangerous rays you expose yourself to outside, but those rays are only 6-8 inches away.

 The Dangers of Tanning Beds